tanhuy998/context-js/README.md

 ```

-DO NOT miss the `@routingContext()` in each class definition when routing, it would cause unexpected mapping on routing.
+DO NOT miss the `@routingContext()` in each class definition when routing, it would cause unexpected routes mapping.

 ```js
 @routingContext()